kschumy/data-structures-and-algorithms/notes/backtracking.md

 ### 3. N-Queens Problem

-**Problem**: Place N queens on an N×N chessboard so they don't attack each other.
+**Problem**: Place N queens on an N×N chessboard so they don't attack each other -- [Leetcode #51](https://leetcode.com/problems/n-queens/description/)

 #### Approach #1